sishuowang/Solutions_Manual_CME2006_MESA2014/Others/Preface.md

 limiting people from delving deeper into the field.

 In SMBE2023 in Ferrara, Italy, I met Ziheng in person for the first time.
-I shared with him a naïve but lovely plan to work out every problem of the books, and received much enthusiastic support and encouragement.
+I shared with him a challenging but lovely plan to work out every problem of the books, and received much enthusiastic support and encouragement.
 I then invited my mathematician friend Jianhao Lv to join this work.
 The way of our collaboration is as follows.
 I worked out all